menu

 Location: Arminius, Museumpark 3, Rotterdam

-On the occasion of the Dutch translation of Deficit: How Feminist Economics Can Change Our World we welcome prominent Danish writer Emma Holten to De Dépendance.
+On the occasion of the Dutch translation of Deficit: How Feminist Economics Can Change Our World, we welcomed prominent Danish writer Emma Holten to De Dépendance.

 Participants